massle/cpddl/README.md

 then:

 0. If you try to compile it on Windows, then you are out of luck.
-Although, it shouldn't be problem to compile and run it, I'll not provide any support.
+Although, it shouldn't be problem to compile and run it, I'll not provide any support (nor will I accept any Windows-specific patches).

 1. Run ``make mrproper``.